ultimaweapon/tsuki/README.md

 - Any error propagated to the caller via Rust `Result` instead of a long jump.
 - All values owned by Rust will exempt from GC automatically (no need to move it to Lua registry).

-## Differences from vanilla Lua
+## Differences from Lua

 - Binary chunk is not supported.
-- Panic when memory allocation is failed without retry.
+- Panic when memory allocation is failed without retry (Rust behavior).
 - Chunk name does not have a prefix (e.g. `@`).
 - No `_VERSION`, `collectgarbage`, `dofile`, `loadfile`, `xpcall` and `string.dump`.
 - Second argument of `assert` accept only a UTF-8 string.